nro2/prod-coc-server/server/README.md

 3. Fill out the exports.up and exports.down functions with your schema changes.
 4. Run `db-migrate up -e [ENV]` where [ENV] is the name of the environment you are targeting in the database.json file.

-database.json is not included in the repo becaause it contains sensitive user and password information.
-It must be created manually and placed in the server folder.
-Visit the documentation for more info on how to configure.

 example command to create a new migration and run it against an environment named "pg" targeting a postgres database: db-migrate create CreatUserTable db-migrate up -e pg